eshazen/z80system/hardware/rc2014_vga/README.md

 RC2014 interface via serial, with 6 pin connector for a serial keyboard.

-A PS/2 keyboard connector is also provided.
+A PS/2 keyboard interface.

+_Rev A Errors_

+The VGA connector overlaps several resistors and C2.
+This is salvageable by either cutting away part of the VGA or mounting the other parts on the back.